Peter Gowland: Career

-Gowland shot more than 1,000 magazine covers, mostly glamour shots of female models but also portraits of celebrities including Rock Hudson and Robert Wagner.
+Gowland shot more than 1,000 magazine covers, mostly glamour shots of female models like Mary Morlas, Joy Langstaff, and Barbara Osterman, but also portraits of celebrities including Rock Hudson and Robert Wagner.
 His covers included Rolling Stone, Playboy, and Modern Photography.
 He invented elite cameras and equipment that he used to shoot pinups and magazine covers.
 In the late 1950s, Gowland also invented the twin-lens Gowlandflex camera, which used 4-by-5 inch film for high-quality pictures.
 The camera has since been used by such photographers as Annie Leibovitz and Yousuf Karsh.

 Gowland grew up on movie sets and worked as a film extra in his youth.
 He learned photo lighting and techniques from watching movies being shot.
 The son of Gibson Gowland and Sylvia Andrew, both actors, he acted in at least 12 films, mostly uncredited.
 He had a small part in Citizen Kane.
 He died of surgical complications after fracturing his hip.